GrumpyMonk26/image-Search-App/README.md

 #### Project description

-##### We will create an image search app that lets you search for any desired image.
-You can enter your search query and receive results accompanied by a description.
-The app is responsive and displays images in a single column on smaller ones.
-Using the Unsplash API, the app fetches up to 1000 unique and non-repetitive images.
-The modern CSS design ensures a fast and responsive user experience, making it enjoyable to search for cats, dogs, or any image.
+##### Let's develop an image search app that empowers you to effortlessly find any desired image.
+Simply enter your search query, and the app will provide you with a curated selection of results accompanied by descriptions.
+The app is designed to be responsive, adapting gracefully to smaller screens by displaying images in a single column.
+Leveraging the capabilities of the Unsplash API, the app retrieves up to 1000 unique and non-repetitive images for your exploration.
+With its modern CSS design, the app delivers a swift and responsive user experience, making the process of searching for images, whether it's cats, dogs, or any other subject, an enjoyable endeavor.

 ###### Live Demo - https://gm-imagesearch-app.netlify.app/